Simon Gleeson: Nominations and awards

 In 2014, Gleeson was awarded a Helpmann Award for his role as Jean Valjean in the Australian tour of Les Miserables.
 He has been nominated for a Helpmann Award twice before for Sky in Mamma Mia!, and Raoul in Love Never Dies and has been nominated several times for a Green Room Award.

 In London he was nominated for a Whatsonstage.com Award for The Far Pavilions.
-Gleeson has also been nominated for a Glug Award.
+Gleeson has also been nominated for a Glugs Award.